Polyarthralgia (pain in more than four joints) | Medical Council of Canada

 Rationale

-Chronic pain in or around multiple joints is often the presenting symptom of common, disabling diseases, responsible for a great burden of suffering, loss of function and morbidity.
-Many of these patients may benefit from early diagnosis and treatment.
+Polyarthralgia is chronic pain in or around more than four joints and often presents as a symptom of common disabling diseases.
+It is responsible for substantial morbidity and functional impairment.
+Many patients may benefit from early diagnosis and treatment.

 Causal Conditions